Liberty Hill ISD Prop A

 -

 Teachers received 7-10% raises under HB2 in 2025.
-Prop A would fund a 1% raise for employees not covered under HB2 and provide a one-time stipend for eligible staff.
+Prop A would fund an additional 1% at mid-point raise for all employees and a one-time retention stipend for employees hired before September 30, 2025.

 -